 Attacks in this test included threats that affect the wider public and more closely targeted individuals and organisations.
 You could say that we tested the products with 'public' malware and full-on hacking attacks.
 We introduced the threats in a realistic way such that threats seen in the wild on websites were downloaded from those same websites, while threats caught spreading through email were delivered to our target systems as emails.

 All of the products tested are well-known and should do well in this test.
-While we do 'create' threats by using publicly available free hacking tools, we do not write unique malware so there is no technical reason why any vendor being tested should do poorly.

-Consequently, it is not a shock to see most products handle the public threats very effectively.
-With only a handful of threats missed, all-round performance was excellent.
-Targeted attacks were also handled well by all, although not perfectly.
+While we do 'create' threats by using publicly available free hacking tools, we don't write unique malware so there is no technical reason why any vendor being tested should do poorly.
+The results were generally strong and only three products, from Microsoft, Avira and Webroot failed to handle 100 per cent of the public threats effectively.
+Targeted attacks were handled less well by all other products.
+Three were 100% effective and, while Avast, AVG, F-Secure and Avira stopped all but one, the other security software missed between 3 to 8 attacks.